mugabiBenjamin/tinymce_typer/README.md

 ## License

 This project is licensed under the terms of the license included in the repository.
-See the [LICENSE](LICENSE) file for details.
+See the [MIT License](./LICENSE) file for details.

 ## Feedback